How to do Business with SCV Water

 In all instances in which vendor and contractor personnel enter SCV Water property to repair, install, service, construct, consult, etc., SCV Water requires a certificate of insurance verifying coverage per SCV Water insurance requirements.
 The Standard Contract Risk Transfer Provisions, General Conditions and Required Insurance can be found on the SCV Water website at the links listed below:

 Written specifications are used in the bidding process to describe the required level of quality, quantity, delivery and scope of work.
-Formal bids must be sealed and can be submitted in person or by mail.
-Formal bids cannot be submitted via telephone or facsimile.
+Formal bids must be submitted through our PlanetBids portal.

 Basis for Award